aws-samples/amazon-textract-idp-cdk-constructs/API.md

 ### ComprehendPiiSyncSfnTask <a name="ComprehendPiiSyncSfnTask" id="amazon-textract-idp-cdk-constructs.ComprehendPiiSyncSfnTask"></a>

-Calls a Comprehend Classification endpoint and parses the result, filters on > 50 % confidence and sets the highest confidence score classification.
+Calls a Pii Comprehend Classification endpoint and parses the result, filters on > 50 % confidence and sets the highest confidence score classification.

 Input: "textract_result"."txt_output_location"
 Output:  { "documentType": "AWS_PAYSTUBS" } (example will be at "classification"."documentType")